spacefrog771/dlive-chest-bot/README.md

 -----------------------------------------------------------------------------------------

-## installation
+## INSTALLATION AS TEMPORARY EXTENSION

-This Firefox extension only works in debug mode so far.
+As long as this plugin is not listed on Mozilla, it is only available as temporary debug extension.

 To run it go to "Add on and Themes" to manage your Extensions.